nerdreich/wiki.md/CONTRIBUTING.md

 Please submit changes via pull requests.

 * One pull request per fix or feature or issue.
-* Each commits should focus on one task.
+* Each commit should focus on one task.
 * Use meaningful commit messages.
 In general, they should start with `added .. `, `changed ...`, `fixed ...` or `removed ...` and describe what happened to the code.
 * Development is done on the `develop` branch.
 Create a feature branch from there and request to pull back into it.
 * Make sure `gulp dist` runs without errors or warnings.
 This will enforce our coding standards.